Bone morphogenetic protein: Function

 BMPs interact with specific receptors on the cell surface, referred to as bone morphogenetic protein receptors (BMPRs).

 Signal transduction through BMPRs results in mobilization of members of the SMAD family of proteins.
 The signaling pathways involving BMPs, BMPRs and SMADs are important in the development of the heart, central nervous system, and cartilage, as well as post-natal bone development.

 They have an important role during embryonic development on the embryonic patterning and early skeletal formation.
 As such, disruption of BMP signaling can affect the body plan of the developing embryo.
 For example, BMP4 and its inhibitors noggin and chordin help regulate polarity of the embryo (i.e. back to front patterning).
 Specifically BMP-4 and its inhibitors play a major role in neurulation and the development of the neural plate.
 BMP-4 signals ectoderm cells to develop into skin cells, but the secretion of inhibitors by the underlying mesoderm blocks the action of BMP-4 to allow the ectoderm to continue on its normal course of neural cell development.
 Additionally, secretion of BMPs by the roof plate in the developing spinal cord helps to specify dorsal sensory interneurons.

 As a member of the transforming growth factor-beta superfamily, BMP signaling regulates a variety of embryonic patterning during fetal and embryonic development.
-For example, BMP signaling controls the early formation of the Mullerian duct (MD) which is a tubular structure in early embryonic developmental stage and eventually becomes female reproductive tracts.
+For example, BMP signaling controls the early formation of the Müllerian duct (MD) which is a tubular structure in early embryonic developmental stage and eventually becomes female reproductive tracts.
 Chemical inhibiting BMP signals in chicken embryo caused a disruption of MD invagination and blocked the epithelial thickening of the MD-forming region, indicating that the BMP signals play a role in early MD development.
 Moreover, BMP signaling is involved in the formation of foregut and hindgut, intestinal villus patterning, and endocardial differentiation.
 Villi contribute to increase the effective absorption of nutrients by extending the surface area in small intestine.
 Gain or lose function of BMP signaling altered the patterning of clusters and emergence of villi in mouse intestinal model.
 BMP signal derived from myocardium is also involved in endocardial differentiation during heart development.
 Inhibited BMP signal in zebrafish embryonic model caused strong reduction of endocardial differentiation, but only had little effect in myocardial development.
 In addition, Notch-Wnt-Bmp crosstalk is required for radial patterning during mouse cochlea development via antagonizing manner.

 Mutations in BMPs and their inhibitors are associated with a number of human disorders which affect the skeleton.

 Several BMPs are also named 'cartilage-derived morphogenetic proteins' (CDMPs), while others are referred to as 'growth differentiation factors' (GDFs).